amatak-org/amatak/docs/Projects/AutoCareSeven.md

 ===============

 To get started, open a terminal and run the following commands one after the other:
-Account Ledger is written in Python (Django).
+AutoCare7 platform  is written in Python (Django).

 ## Clone from Github